-OIAMFS continues to improve its outcomes for learners, seeing steady improvement in the number of students achieving Grade 4 or above in core and option subjects.
-The school itself is situated in the heart of the Manningham district, which in turn means that the school comprises an eclectic cohort of students spanning multiple ethnicities, however there are a high proportion who are from socio-economically deprived backgrounds and, as such, any form of academic achievement represents a very positive achievement.
+OIAMFS continues to improve student outcomes, seeing an incremental improvement in the number of students achieving Grade 4 or above in core subjects.
+The school is situated in the heart of the Manningham district of Bradford and comprises an eclectic cohort of students spanning multiple ethnicities, however a high proportion of our students are from socio-economically deprived backgrounds and, as such, all forms of academic achievement represent very positive achievement.
 Primarily, this is because across the 30 wards of Bradford District, Manningham ward is the most deprived in each and every domain, often ranking within the top 1% for deprivation nationally.
-The school population can be broken down as follows: 371 students on roll (Boys: 239 (64%), Girls: 132 (36%)); 86 SEND students (23%); 16 EHCP (4%); 156 FSM students (42%); 179 PP students (48%); 1 LAC student (0.2%); and 188 EAL (51%).
+The school population can be broken down as follows: 371 students on roll (Boys: 239 (64%), Girls: 132 (36%)); 86 SEND students (23%); 16 EHCP (4%); 156 FSM students (42%); 179 PP students (48%); 1 LAC students (0.2%); and 188 EAL (51%).